-1. Safari Joe's H20 Water & Adventure Park in Tulsa, with 10 water attractions including exhilarating water slides, a kiddie pool and the popular wave pool, is always a great choice for cooling off in the summertime.
-Grab a tube and hit the park’s main attraction—the Master Blaster water slide – and hang on through twists, turns and waterfalls before dropping into the lazy river, a shaded oasis that winds throughout the park.
+1. Paradise Beach Water Park's exhilarating water slides, cabana rentals, kiddie pool and wave pool is always a great choice for cooling off during the summertime.
+Head to Tulsa, grab a tube and hit the park’s main water slide to experience twists, turns and waterfalls before dropping into the lazy river – a shaded oasis that winds throughout the park.

 2. If water parks aren't your style, head over to the Oklahoma Aquarium in Jenks.
 Explore underwater worlds at the largest indoor ocean in a four-state region.
 Located along the Arkansas River and Creek Turnpike, the Oklahoma Aquarium is sure to fascinate all ages with over 200 exhibits featuring 4,000 fresh and saltwater creatures as well as playful beavers and otters that are indigenous to the waters of Oklahoma.